fishstrap/fishstrap/README.md

 > [!CAUTION]
-> This and https://github.com/Meddsam/Froststrap are the only official places to install Froststrap.
-Any other websites offering downloads or claiming to be us are not controlled by us (Example: Froststrap.com).
-We strongly recommend **not** downloading from any unofficial sources.
+> This repository, [Meddsam/Froststrap](https://github.com/Meddsam/Froststrap) and our [Official Website](https://realmeddsam.github.io/Froststrap-Website/) are the **Only Official Sources** for downloading Froststrap.
+> Any other websites (e.g., `Froststrap.com`) claiming to own Froststrap are not **affiliated** with us and potentially unsafe.
+> Downloading from unofficial sources is not recommended.
 >
-> Had to create a new repository due to losing access to my previous Github account
+> This repository was created after losing access to a previous GitHub account.

 <p align="center">
     <img src="https://github.com/RealMeddsam/Froststrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="700">